These TBI occupational therapy activities will help improve your independence after brain injury.

 TBI Occupational Therapy Activities for Apraxia

-The first group of TBI occupational therapy activities we’ll look at are focused on treating apraxia.
+The first group of TBI occupational therapy activities are focused on treating apraxia.
 This is a motor disorder that causes difficulty with motor planning.

-TBI patients with apraxia often have trouble planning out the right movements in the right order needed to perform a task.
+TBI patients with apraxia often have trouble planning out the movements in the sequence needed to perform a task.

 The following occupational therapy exercises can help improve motor planning and make activities of daily living go much smoother.